eger-geger/Selenium.HtmlElements.Net/README.md

 ```

-As you can see from the code above instance of _PageObjectFactory_ class is used to create and initialize page instance being a hierarchy root.
+Instance of _PageObjectFactory_ class is used to create and initialize page instance being a hierarchy root.
 It is one of the core library components since it creates and recursively initializes all page objects in a given hierarchy.
-Page factory can initialize fields and properties which type is derived from _IWebElement_ or _IList<IWebElement>_. _PageFactory_ can create (and initilize) page object of any type using default or custom constructor.
-It also provides few extension points allowing you to change
+Page factory can initialize fields and properties which type is derived from _IWebElement_ or _IList<IWebElement>_.
+It can create (and initilize) page object of any type using default or custom constructor.
+It also provides few extension points.

-* how page objects get created;
-* how it's members get initialized;
-* how underlying web elements are located.

 Default page factory implementation wraps raw web elements located in browser into proxy loading elements on demand and hanling _StaleElementReferenceExcetion_ by reloading the underlying element.
-It is possible to change how proxy is being created (by implementing IProxyFactory interface) and how elements are being loaded (by implementing ILoaderFactory interface).
-Also you can change the way how new page objects are being created (by overriding _CreatePageObjectInstance_ default factory method) and how page object members are being initialized (by overriding _CreateMemberInstance_ default factory method).
+It is possible to change how proxy is being created (by implementing IProxyFactory interface), how elements are being loaded (by implementing ILoaderFactory interface).
+Also you can change the way how new page objects are being instantiated (by overriding _CreatePageObjectInstance_ default factory method) and how page object members are being initialized (by overriding _CreateMemberInstance_ default factory method).

 Please refer to API reference for more details.